software-architects/learn-blazor/content/getting-started/about.md

 ## Target Audience

 This website is for developers who want to experiment with Blazor at this early stage of the project.
 It assumes that you have background knowledge in client- and server-side web development with JavaScript and C#.
 This website is not well suited for people trying to start web development.

+## Samples

+If you want to execute and experiment with the code shown on this page, download the complete samples [from GitHub](https://github.com/software-architects/learn-blazor/tree/master/samples).

 ## Questions?